vibhanshu-mishra/risa3d-mcp-server/README.md

 - *"Summarize this model for a report -- include members, nodes, loads, boundary conditions, and materials"*
 - *"What steel grade and Fy value is assigned in this model?"*
-- *"List all the boundary conditions -- which nodes are fixed vs. pinned?"*
+- *"List all the boundary conditions, which nodes are fixed vs. pinned?"*
 - *"What section sizes are assigned to each section set?"*
 - *"List all the members and their section sizes"*
 - *"Run a QC check on this model"*